olincollege/SoftSysSecureSend/reports/report.md

 - and [GeeksforGeeks' "Socket Programming in C/C++" Article](https://www.geeksforgeeks.org/socket-programming-cc/#:~:text=What%20is%20socket%20programming%3F,reaches%20out%20to%20the%20server)

 To get into more specific on chat applications, we used
-- Head First C Chapter 11
+- Head First C Chapter 11 (Our most important resource since it easily points out the process of the client/server relationship through BLAB)
 - [Idiot Developer's Video Series on Socket Programming](https://www.youtube.com/watch?v=hptViBE23fI&list=PLHYn9gDxQOpizt0_tvN7nJHP_70il0YJm&ab_channel=IdiotDeveloper)

 You can view the full list of resources we used and referenced in the [resources.md](https://github.com/olincollege/SoftSysSecureSend/blob/main/reports/resources.md) file.